Staying in a Traditional Santana House

 • Outside dining area

-The cosy upstairs of our Traditional Santana House with two beanbags and blankets, Madeira, Portugal
+The cosy upstairs of our Casas de Santana with two beanbags and blankets, Madeira, Portugal

 The upstairs of the houses are very cosy

-Santana is full of amazing things to do and as Madeira is quite compact, it’s also a great area to base yourself to explore further afield if you don’t want to stay in Funchal.
+There are many amazing things to do in Santana and as Madeira is quite compact, it’s also a great area to base yourself to explore further afield if you don’t want to stay in Funchal.

 The 100m Caldeirão Verde Waterfall plummeting down the cliffs, Queimadas Forestry Park, Madeira, Portugal